MiceleLeita/MiceleLeita/README.md

 # 👋 Hi, I'm Micele!

 Welcome to my GitHub profile!
-I’m a hands-on aerospace engineering student at Florida Tech, actively contributing to the **Florida Tech Rocketry Club** and leading the **Project Vulcan senior design team**.
-My focus lies in bridging the gap between design and manufacturing — turning complex, high-concept systems into tangible hardware through careful planning, precision fabrication, and a whole lot of machine oil.
+I’m a hands-on aerospace engineering student at Florida Tech — **founder, former president, and chief engineer** of the **Florida Tech Rocketry Club**, and the **originator and Technical Project Manager** of **Project Vulcan**, our senior design capstone.

+My focus lies in bridging the gap between design and manufacturing — turning complex, high-concept systems into tangible hardware through careful planning and precision fabrication.

 ---